ml-tooling/universal-build/README.md

 In case you also want to automatically create a valid Github release, you also need to provide a valid `GITHUB_TOKEN` as a secret (`-s GITHUB_TOKEN=<token>`).
 Please refer to the next section for information on how to finish and publish the release.

-**On Github Actions:**
+**On Github Actions (CD):**

 > _Make sure that all required secrets for you release pipeline are configured in your Github repository.
 More information [here](ttps://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository)._

 To trigger our release pipeline from Github UI, you can either close a milestone that has a valid version name (`vMAJOR.MINOR.PATCH`) or execute the release pipeline manually via the `workflow_dispatch` UI in the Action Tab (`Actions -> release-pipeline -> Run Workflow`).
-The release pipeline will automatically create a pull request for the new version as well as a draft release on Github.
+The release pipeline will automatically run the build, check, test, and release steps, and create a pull request for the new version as well as a draft release on Github.
+This automation can be referred to as continuous delivery.

 After successful execution of the release pipeline, the following steps are required to finish the release: